 Think of it this way, a valuable product offers a solution for your audience — whether it’s a mini-course with a treasure trove of knowledge on how to become a creative director, or a helpful guide that teaches you how to manage seasonal depression.

-With value-based pricing, you capture the essence of what your audience gains — knowledge, skills, time saved — and price accordingly.
-This model reflects the inherent value your product offers, allowing you to escape the trap of underpricing or solely considering production costs.
+A value-based pricing model reflects the inherent value your product offers, allowing you to escape the trap of underpricing or solely considering production costs.

-To convince your customers of your product’s value, you want to clearly outline and promote its benefits.
 For example, a mini-course on job interview tips isn’t just a collection of videos, it’s a “career booster.”

 If you’re feeling stumped on how to determine and clearly define the value of your product, a good exercise is to ask yourself some simple questions like: